AyanoTheFoxy/Love2d-mobile-console/README.md

 # Love2d-mobile-console
-A undepedent mobile console on version 0.0.5 to use on love2d created by Ayano the Foxy with the help of Choco on 24th may 2023 made with the lua languague
+A indepedent mobile console on version 0.0.5 to use on love2d created by Ayano the Foxy with the help of Choco on 24th may 2023 made with the lua languague

 # Features
 - sample of use